dezeude/dezeude/README.md

-- 👋 Hi, I’m @dezeude on instagram.
+- My name is David Ezeude, and I am a CS student.
-- My name is David Ezeude, and I am a student
+- My other github account (and where I have most of my commits) is dezeude-unc.

 <!---
 dezeude/dezeude is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.